runemadsen/rune.js/documentation.md

 ### `radius(length, relative)`

-Changes the radius of the rectangle.
+Changes the radius of the circle.
 If the second argument is set to `true`, the value will be added to the radius of the shape.

 ## Rune.Ellipse